SolidMetal/SwissKnife_Bot/README.md

 COIN FLIP
 --------------
-Thats an simple one.
+Thats a simple one.
 Bot imitates a flip of the coin afrer you press the button and tells you if it is Heads or Tails.